Wouter125/BottomSheet/README.md

 An iOS library for SwiftUI to create draggable sheet experiences similar to iOS applications like Maps and Stocks.

+**Please note this is a pre-release of 2.0.0.
+Please use 1.4.5 if you want to run the latest stable version.**

 ## Feature overview

 The library currently supports;